Minerals

 Strontium is a trace mineral that, like calcium, supports bone strength and may help reduce the risk of osteoporosis.
 It is naturally found in foods such as seafood, whole grains, and vegetables.
 While beneficial in small amounts, excessive intake can interfere with calcium absorption, highlighting the importance of maintaining proper mineral balance.

-Zinc (Zn) is an essential trace mineral that supports immune defense, wound healing, DNA synthesis, and growth.
+Zinc (Zn) is an essential trace mineral that supports immune defence, wound healing, DNA synthesis, and growth.
 It also plays a role in taste, smell, and hormone regulation.
 Rich sources include meat, shellfish, legumes, and nuts.
 Insufficient intake — common among vegetarians and older adults — can weaken immunity, slow healing, and affect skin health and resistance to infections.